laixiao/deepchat/README.md

   </tr>
 </table>

-## 💡 Why Choose DeepChat
+## 💡 Why Choose QinCore

-Compared to other AI tools, DeepChat offers the following unique advantages:
+Compared to other AI tools, QinCore offers the following unique advantages:

 - **Unified Multi-Model Management**: One application supports almost all mainstream LLMs, eliminating the need to switch between multiple apps
 - **Seamless Local Model Integration**: Built-in Ollama support allows you to manage and use local models without command-line operations